francoiskroll/FramebyFrame/README.md

 I will assume you have R and RStudio installed.
 If not, have a look at [R basics](#R-basics).

-### 1– Get your frame-by-frame data from Zebralab
+### 1– Get your frame-by-frame data

-> FramebyFrame also accepts DanioVision data!
+> FramebyFrame accepts Zebralab or DanioVision data!
 For other data formats, get in touch with me.

+#### Zebralab users:

 During your experiment, Zebralab stored all the frame-by-frame data in a .raw file (a Viewpoint-proprietary format).
 For a typical ~ 65 hours experiment at 25 frames-per-second it is 25–30 Gb.